trading-tournaments.com

 How to choose your first trading tournament — a beginner's guide

 Picking the right first tournament is mostly about avoiding three traps — heavy volume requirements, ineligible geo, and over-leveraged risk targets.
-Here's a practical framework for matching your starting situation to a tournament you can actually finish.

 By Eugene Loza